sanketmote05/demo-cicd-mlops/README.md

 # Getting Started with Python

-This baseline project shows how to get the most out of [Python](http://ipython.org) on Cloudera Data Science Workbench.
+This baseline project shows how to get the most out of [Python](http://ipython.org) on Cloudera Data Science Workbench..

 ## Files